 Interest rate risk is the risk that the change in market interest rates will adversely affect the fair value of an investment.
-The longer the maturity an investment has, the greater its fair value has sensitivity to changes in market interest rates.
+Generally, the longer the maturity an investment has, the greater the sensitivity of its fair value to the changes in market interest rates.
 The District's investment policy follows the Code as it relates to limits on investment maturities as a means of managing exposure to fair value losses arising from increasing interest rates.
-As of June 30, 2023, the District's deposit in the Los Angeles County Pooled Surplus Investments had an average of 753 days to maturity for the entire portfolio.